01-edu/Branch-Blockchain/Quest7 Non fungible Cats/nappingCats/README.md

 ## Napping Cats

-In this exercice we will create a basic NFT smart contract, and use it to instantiate an NFT collection with some custom functoins
+In this exercise we will create a basic NFT smart contract, and use it to instantiate an NFT collection with some custom functions

 ### Instructions